-The Red Spitting Cobra (Naja pallida), is a medium-sized venomous snake.
-It is a reptile.
+The Red Spitting Cobra (Naja pallida), is a medium-sized reptile in the Elapidae family of venomous snakes.
+It is an elapid.

 The Red Spitting Cobra is usually bright salmon-red contrasted with a broad black throat band and teardrop markings, but the colour varies.
 The Kenyan Red Spitting Cobra has an orange-red colour, with a broad, dark blue or black throat band.
 Most of them have a throat band, but it fades or disappears in larger adults.